• Blog Banner

 Also Read: Why is Credit Score Important for Loans?

-Minimum CIBIL Score for Home Loan
+What is the Minimum CIBIL Score Required for Home Loan Approval?

 Most banks and other financial firms within India prefer approving a home loan based on an individual’s CIBIL score for home loans, which should not be less than 700 to 750.
 Below is a general guide to CIBIL scores: